baaesh/BiLSTM-Generalized-Pooling-pytorch/README.md

 # BiLSTM Generalized Pooling
 Pytorch re-implementation of [Enhancing Sentence Embedding with Generalized Pooling](https://arxiv.org/abs/1806.09828) without penalization.
 This is an unofficial implementation.
+There is [the implementation by the authors](https://github.com/lukecq1231/generalized-pooling), which is implemented on Theano.

 ## Results
 Dataset: [SNLI](https://nlp.stanford.edu/projects/snli/)